wit0k/dw/README.md

 * Params: --submit, --submit-hash are handled by respective plugins

 Ver.
 0.4.1:
-* FIX: Code fix to _url_endswith() function.
+* TEMPORARY FIX: Code fix to _url_endswith() function.
 Due to another fix being implemented for TLDs, the function was ignoring the known file extensions list (Crawling should be faster now)